By Michael Horbal – updated on – 09/02/2022

 2020 U.S. Bureau of Labor Statistics – The Bureau of Labor Statistics measures labor market activity, working conditions, price changes, and productivity in the U.S. economy to support public and private decision-making.

-Medical Information Bureau 2021 MIB Life Annual Index Report – this report provides insight into individual life insurance application activity.
+Medical Information Bureau 2021 MIB Life Annual Index Report provides insight into individual life insurance application activity.

-American Council of Life Insurers (ACLI) 2021 Life Insurers Fact Book – This annual statistical report of the American Council of Life Insurers (ACLI), provides information on trends and statistics about the life insurance industry.
-ACLI represents approximately 280 member companies, which represents 93 percent of life insurance premiums in the U.S.
+American Council of Life Insurers (ACLI) 2021 Life Insurers Fact Book – This annual statistical report of the American Council of Life Insurers (ACLI) provides information on trends and statistics about life insurance industry.
+ACLI represents approximately 280 member companies, representing 93 percent of life insurance premiums in the U.S.

 Milliman’s Term Life Insurance Issues 2021 Survey – Milliman is an independent risk management company that provides data-driven expertise to the life insurance industry.